HemanthGandham123/system-design-primer/solutions/system_design/twitter/README.md

 ## Step 1: Outline use cases and constraints

 > Gather requirements and scope the problem.
-> Ask questions to clarify use cases and constraints.
+> Ask questions to clarify use cases and constraints and gather requirements.
 > Discuss assumptions.

 Without an interviewer to address clarifying questions, we'll define some use cases and constraints.